-Trust Funds - The Trust Funds have been established by various citizens for the purpose of providing scholarships and other funding for qualifying students of the District.
+Trust Funds - The Trust Funds have been established by citizens for the purpose of providing scholarships and other funding for qualifying students of the District, as well as an employee OPEB.
 The trust agreements designate the District to establish committees to make annual recipient selections based on established criteria.